ANANDU-COD/result_card_maker/README.md

 - "Congratulations" banner for toppers
 - Institution logo and contact section
 - Clean and gradient-rich UI design
-- Optimized for print and social media sharing
+- Optimized for print and  downloading

 ---